E-commerce

 Store preview and barcode scanner

-The Preview button lets you check how it renders on the store before external communication.
+The Preview button lets you check how the store appears before external communication.
 On mobile, the app also lets you scan a barcode to fill in the SKU in the inventory section: useful when receiving goods.

 CSV import: details and dependencies

 The documentation emphasizes dependencies between columns: if you update a variant field (SKU, weight), you must include the corresponding option columns (Option1 name, Option1 value, etc.).
-For stores with international Markets, additional columns may appear in the export (price by market): check headers before reimporting.
+For stores with international Markets, additional columns may appear in the export (market-specific pricing): check the headers before reimporting.

-Images referenced in the CSV must be accessible through valid public URLs; the section on image preparation describes naming and hosting best practices.
-Avoid large imports on the day of a paid-traffic peak: prefer a maintenance window.
+The images referenced in the CSV must be accessible via valid public URLs; the section on image preparation describes best practices for naming and hosting.
+Avoid large imports on the day of a paid traffic spike: prefer a maintenance window.

 Catalog quality and operations

-Finally, keep a business identifier (ERP, PIM, supplier reference) in a metafield if you sync multiple systems: successive CSV imports can then update the correct row without creating duplicates when the marketing title changes.
+Finally, keep a business identifier (ERP, PIM, supplier reference) in a metafield if you synchronize multiple systems: successive CSV imports will then be able to update the correct row without creating duplicates when the marketing title changes.

 When you sell in jurisdictions where category affects taxation (notably in the United States), the product type label must match the Shopify standard product taxonomy.
-A correct category limits automatic calculation errors and makes reporting easier.
-In Europe, stay aligned with your local obligations (VAT, proof of origin): the product page documents the offer, but tax compliance depends on your store setup and expert advice.
+A correct category reduces automatic calculation errors and makes reporting easier.
+In Europe, stay aligned with your local obligations (VAT, proof of origin): the product page documents the offer, but tax compliance is governed by your store settings and expert advice.

-On shared catalogs, define who creates the draft ( merchandising ), who validates media ( studio ), and who publishes ( e-commerce ).
-Bulk actions let you adjust tags or statuses across multiple product pages: useful after supplier delivery or for a photo quality upgrade.
-Document major changes in an internal tracking tool to correlate them with performance.
+On shared catalogs, define who creates the draft ( merchandising ), who approves the media ( studio ), and who publishes ( e-commerce ).
+The bulk actions let you adjust tags or statuses across multiple product pages: useful after receiving inventory from a supplier or for a photo upgrade.
+Document major changes in an internal tracking tool to correlate with performance.

 Link with purchase orders and assisted selling

-Product pages also support sales outside the standard flow: purchase orders and B2B quotes reuse price, taxes, and availability.
+Product pages also support sales outside the classic flow: the purchase orders and B2B quotes reuse prices, taxes, and availability.
 Clean SKUs and well-named variants prevent errors when a sales team builds a cart manually.

-A clean catalog is an SEO and operational asset: unique titles, stable SKUs, useful descriptions rather than generic ones, consistent images.
-For teams, a simple internal reference (tag naming, compare-at price rules, draft policy) avoids discrepancies between sellers.
+A clean catalog is an SEO and operational asset: unique titles, stable SKUs, useful rather than generic descriptions, consistent images.
+For teams, a simple internal reference system (tag naming, compare-at price rules, draft policy) avoids discrepancies between sellers.

 Best practices and common mistakes